 - Copy the formula to the other cells in your column.

-Excel IF With Numeric Values
+IF Function With Numeric Values (Formula Example)

 The above spreadsheet might have been Version 1 for my parents.
 A new incentive program would appear based on some parent/child negotiations and competitive neighborhood rates.
 I probably would’ve requested pay for partial chores.
 No doubt, my parents would counter with a penalty clause if something was less than half done.